|Size||Up to 6.5 ft (2 m)|

 The Largest Leguan

 Iguanas mostly are fairly small reptiles – at least compared to crocodiles.
 The largest is the Green iguana.
-Its body does not get longer than 17.7 inch (5 cm), but with its tail it can get longer than 6.56 ft (2 m) and reach a weight of 22 lb (10 kg).
+Its body does not grow longer than 18 inch (5 cm), but with its tail it can get longer than 6.5 feet (2 meters) and it can reach a weight of 22 lb (10 kg).
 One of the smallest iguanas is the Yucatan spiny-tailed iguana.
 It measures about 9.8 inch (25 cm) from head to tail.

 The rhinoceros iguana has got its name because of the little horns on its head.
 Yet, these are so small that you hardly can recognize them as horns.
 It has not been clarified what they are good for.